cvcheung/raytracer/README.md

     Sets the aperature of the camera, requires fovcam.
 -blur
     Turns on camera blur, effects change based on camera.
--dist float
+-depth uint
+    Sets how many times a ray can bounce. (default 50) -dist float
     Sets the distance to focus. (default 1)
 -f string